MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/device-onboarding-offboarding-macos-intune.md

 [com.microsoft.wdav.mobileconfig](https://raw.githubusercontent.com/microsoft/mdatp-xplat/master/macos/settings/data_loss_prevention/com.microsoft.wdav.mobileconfig)| This is the MDE preferences file.<br><br> 1.
 Copy and paste the contents into a text file. <br> 2.
 Change the file extension from `.txt` to `.mobileconfig` <br> 3.
 Save the file.
 (The file won't be recognized if it has the `.txt` extension.)||

 > [!TIP]
-> We recommend downloading the bundled ([mdatp-nokext.mobileconfig](https://raw.githubusercontent.com/microsoft/mdatp-xplat/master/macos/mobileconfig/combined/mdatp-nokext.mobileconfig)) file, rather than the individual `.mobileconfig` files.
+> We recommend downloading the bundled ([mdatp-nokext.mobileconfig](https://raw.githubusercontent.com/microsoft/mdatp-xplat/master/macos/mobileconfig/combined/mdatp-nokext.mobileconfig)) file, rather than the [individual](https://github.com/microsoft/mdatp-xplat/tree/master/macos/mobileconfig/profiles) `.mobileconfig` files.
 The bundled file contains:
 >
 > - accessibility.mobileconfig
 > - fulldisk.mobileconfig
 > - netfilter.mobileconfig
 > - system extensions
 >
-> If any of these files are updated, you need to download the updated bundle.
+> If any of these files are updated, you need to either download the updated bundle, or download the each updated file individually.

 ### Get the device onboarding package